-“Entitled job holders” – aged 16 to 74 and earning less than amount the lower NI threshold (currently £5,824 per year 2016/17).
+“Entitled job holders” – aged 16 to 74 and earning less than amount the lower NI threshold (currently £6,136per year 2019/20).
 Have a right to join an employers pension scheme and have deductions from their salary, but the employer doesn’t have to make employers contributions.

 Employers cannot opt out, but employees can.
 However the employer has an obligation to re-enrol anyone who opts out, after three years, although the employee can opt out again.

 Employers cannot coerce employees to opt out.

 - Before 30 September 2018 – employer 1%, employee 1%

 - 6 April 2018 to 5 April 2019 – employer 2% – employee 3%

 - 6 April 2019 onwards – employer 3%, employee 5%

 - select a low charging pension scheme which complies with TPR rules (in most cases the Government sponsored NEST, but there are private alternatives)

 - enrol or auto enrol as appropriate